ofirgalcon/bunny.net-middleware/README.md

 ## Packaging Bunny.net Middleware

-The included [luggage][7] makefile can be used to create an installer package for Bunny.net Middleware.
+The included luggage makefile can be used to create an installer package for Bunny.net Middleware.

 1. ```make pkg``` and install.
 2. Set your ```SoftwareRepoURL``` to your Bunny.net Distribution address and run munki.